wdi-sf-july/notes/week_07_rails/day_02_relations_and_CRUD/dusk_crud/README.md

 We've successfully made an `index`, `new`, and `create`.
 Next we will talk about adding a `show`, `edit`, and `update`

-In our controller we add a show action and route

 In routes.rb

 ```